DanielJunghans/danieljunghans.github.io/_pages/about.md

 news: false
 social: true
 ---
-I am a third year finance student at Michigan State University's [Broad College of Business](https://broad.msu.edu/).
-My current interests lie in capital budgeting, capital markets, and machine learning.
-My goal is to utilize these interests to improve the financial health of businesses.
+I am a third year finance student at Michigan State University's [Eli Broad College of Business](https://broad.msu.edu/).
+I aspire to improve the financial health of modern businesses.
+My interests include financial management, banking, and machine learning.
+Special interest in developing financial models that will guide management teams towards the most advantageous decisions.
+Skilled in Microsoft Office applications, Python 3, SQL, R, and Tableau.

-While attending Michigan State University, I have learned about machine learning and artificial neural networks(ANN) through my work as a research assistant.
-I am currently working in the [National Science Foundation's BEACON Center for the Study of Evolution in Action](https://www3.beacon-center.org/) under the supervision of Dr. Charles Ofria.
+I've developed a working knowledge of machine learning and artificial neural networks through my work as a research assistant in the [National Science Foundation's BEACON Center for the Study of Evolution in Action](https://www3.beacon-center.org/) under the supervision of Dr. Charles Ofria.

 If you want to look at any of my previous projects, check out my blog or projects page!